Dhirajsingh212/cypherZ_EC102A/README.md

 - A robust search function that allows users to easily find the products they are looking for.

+Filter Functionality:

+- A Filter Functionality to filter products based on price.

 Login/Signup Page:

 - A secure and convenient way for users to create an account and manage their personal information.